cysteely/cysteely/README.md

 - 👋 Hi, I’m @cysteely
 - 👀 I’m working to recieve my B.S. in Computer Science
-- 🌱 I’m currently data science
 - 💞️ I’m looking to collaborate on anything that can get me experience in the field of data science!
-- 📫 How to reach me: caroline.steely@colorado.edu
+- 📫 How to reach me: Caroline.Steely@colorado.edu

 <!---
 cysteely/cysteely is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.